 Understanding the concept of terrorism and the role it has played prior to and since September 11, 2001 in international and domestic politics.
 Exploration of the forces that motivate acts of terrorism including religious, political, and economic components.

-4311 Public Opinion in the United States (3-3-0)

-Prerequisite: POLS 2303, 2304

-Focus on the role of public opinion in American democracy, specifically, how public opinion research is used to inform public officials of the public's preferences.
+4311 Public Opinion in the United States (3-3-0) Prerequisite: POLS 2303, 2304 Focus on the role of public opinion in American democracy, specifically, how public opinion research is used to inform public officials of the public's preferences.
 Analysis of the benefits and dangers associated with increasing reliance by US public officials on public opinion.

-4390 Selected Topics in Political Science (3-3-0)
+4312 Dictatorship and Democracy in Europe and the United States (3-3-0) Prerequisite: POLS 2303 and POLS 2304.